-Mexican city of Puebla is worldwide known for its rich historical heritage, artistic diversity and architectural beauty.
+Puebla gastronomy, as part of Mexican cuisine tradition, was inscribed on UNESCO "Intangible Cultural Heritage List" in 2010.
+Puebla is worldwide known for its rich historical heritage, artistic diversity and architectural beauty.
 Many nuns, in the colonial convents of the city, were excellent cooks and made up a large diversity of dishes that provide to Puebla traditional gastronomy a worldwide fame.
-Therefore, food tours and cooking class are offered to taste and learn more about.

 Mole Poblano is a culinary specialty of the city of Puebla.
 Originally consisted mainly sauce a variety of ingredients poured over turkey pieces but is now common use with chicken or other meats.
 Mole poblano sauce combines several ingredients such as cocoa or chocolate tablet with no or very little sweet, ancho chilies, mulato chiles, pasilla chiles, chipotle, tomatoes, almonds, bananas, nuts, raisins, sesame seeds, cloves, cinnamon, parsley, pepper, onion, garlic and tortillas.
 The correct proportions, properly not exist, and some ingredients may be waived or varied in proportion.
 It is essential that one day before preparing the mole should be roasted and remove seeds from chiles, then soak them in salt water overnight.

 The molote part of Mexican cuisine, especially the Mexican snacks.
 It is a popular food in some states of Mexico such as Puebla.
 It is a dish made with corn masa mixture and mashed potatoes, which were filled with "picadillo" meat (hash) shredded beef or some other dish.
 Fry in plenty of butter or oil.